 When: May 2021 - Present

 In May 2021, ADF filed a lawsuit against the State of Washington on Brian’s behalf.
 The district court dismissed Brian’s case, but as with so many important constitutional cases, that’s just the first round; now, Brian, represented by ADF, has appealed to the Ninth Circuit Court of Appeals.

 Brian has been practicing as a therapist in Washington for over 20 years, and he is challenging a Washington state law.

 Why: The Government Can’t Censor Viewpoints It Doesn’t Like

-For government officials to insert themselves into confidential therapy sessions and determine what goals therapists and their clients can and can’t pursue, and what topics they can discuss, is a radical violation free speech and religious freedom.
+For government officials to insert themselves into confidential therapy sessions and determine what goals therapists and their clients can and can’t pursue, and what topics they can discuss, is a radical violation of free speech and religious freedom.
 It’s the client’s choice to pursue a specific goal through counseling, not the government’s.
-Similarly, it’s up to Brian on how to best help his clients achieve their counseling goals during their sessions, and the government has no business telling Brian what topics he can can cannot discuss during these sessions.
+Similarly, it’s up to Brian on how to best help his clients achieve their counseling goals during their sessions, and the government has no business telling Brian what topics he can and cannot discuss during these sessions.

 The Bottom Line

 All people have the right to free speech whether in a public environment or in a private counseling session.
 The government has no right to decide what people can discuss in their own private conversations, and it certainly doesn’t belong in a counselor’s office.